 If you choose decline, you will be given the option to enter a name so PlantSnap can use this for future reference and identification.

 I was surprised that garden mums didn’t identify correctly, but I think it is because there were too many flower heads in my photo.

 Remember, the right photo is the key.
 I added the name garden mum and it was accepted.

 How Accurate was the PlantSnap Mobile App for me?

-For me, PlantSnap had the highest success rate identifying flowering plants but did not do as well with foliage plants.
+For me, PlantSnap had the highest success rate identifying flowering plants but did not do as well with foliage plants or herbs.